Kevin Costner shut down production on Yellowstone after ‘lunging’ at co-star

-The altercation was confirmed by a spokesperson for ‘Yellowstone’ star Wes Bentley
+The altercation was confirmed by a spokesperson for Costner’s ‘Yellowstone’ co-star Wes Bentley

 Kevin Costner got into a heated altercation with his Yellowstone co-star Wes Bentley, resulting in the production being briefly shut down, according to a new report.